-Uses & Goals & gaps Barriers Opportunities applications Transportation Several infrastructure goals (e.g. charging Low market penetration of connectivity Overall customer satisfaction; Contribution for personal stations) associated with the expected devices for vehicles; Lack of consensus on to the mitigation of GHG emissions against use adoption of EVs. the technology to be massively adopted by climate change. vehicle manufacturers: Competition between IEEE 802.11 and 4G / 5G; Lack of regulation; High investment cost for EV; Prohibition for car conversion to electric Public Link with artificial intelligence strategies High investment in infrastructure: Lack of Contribution to the mitigation of GHG transport and their application in public transport incentives to prefer public transport over emissions against climate change transport (a g development of autonomous driving privato ernissions against climate change. technology in South Kerea) private.
-Transport Associated to zero emission policies (o g Lack of ICT skills in freight companies Boduced exerciting cost through entimized mansport Associated to zero emission policies (e.g. Lack of ICT skills in freight companies. cargo Sweden, UK) logistics and automation.
+Uses & Goals & gaps Barriers Opportunities applications Transportation Several infrastructure goals (e.g. charging Low market penetration of connectivity Overall customer satisfaction; Contribution for personal stations) associated with the expected devices for vehicles; Lack of consensus on to the mitigation of GHG emissions against use adoption of EVs. the technology to be massively adopted by climate change. vehicle manufacturers: Competition between IEEE 802.11 and 4G / 5G; Lack of regulation; High investment cost for EV; Prohibition for car conversion to electric Public Link with artificial intelligence strategies High investment in infrastructure; Lack of Contribution to the mitigation of GHG transport and their application in public transport incentives to prefer public transport over emissions against climate change. (e.g. development of autonomous driving private. technology in South Korea).
+Transport Associated to zero emission policies (e.g. Lack of ICT skills in freight companies.
+Reduced operating cost through optimized cargo Sweden, UK) logistics and automation.
 Shared Require certain connectivity of vehicles and Cybersecurity (exposed user location).
 The Contributes to the mitigation of GHG mobility users.
 Interconnection between cities and ownership of the information and access to emissions against climate change. introduction of large fleets of shared cars the information must be defined.
 Allows less crowding of public transport, (Berlin is the city with the most car sharing). desirable in situations of crisis (COVID-19).